-- 3.60 Support for the implementation of the SEEA Central Framework is an ongoing priority for the international community.
-These training and technical cooperation programs with emphasize the integration of statistical capacity building in national planning and programming cycles to secure resources for sustainable statistical programs for environmental accounting and basic environmental statistics.
-Facilitating these activities at a regional level will enable regional organization and learning though sharing experiences. - 3.61 However, much progress can also be made through national and regional cooperation.
-Country experts and practitioners are encouraged to promote the SEEA within their communities of practice and to adapt materials to their local situations. - 3.62 Further guidance from the international community is expected to include:
+- 3.66 Support for the implementation of the SEEA Central Framework is an ongoing priority for the international community.
+These training and technical cooperation programs emphasize the integration of statistical capacity building in national planning and programming cycles to secure resources for sustainable statistical programs for environmental-economic accounting.
+Facilitating these activities at a regional level will enable regional organization and learning though sharing experiences. - 3.67 However, much progress can also be made through national and regional cooperation.
+Country experts and practitioners are encouraged to promote the SEEA within their communities of practice and to adapt materials to their local situations. - 3.68 Further guidance from the international community is expected to include a SEEA communications strategy and SEEA Technical Notes.
+As well there will be meetings of the London Group to facilitate the exchange of experiences in compilation and to guide the advancement of the research agenda of the SEEA. - 3.69 Because of the strong linkages between the SEEA and the SNA, the revised manuals for SNA implementation will also benefit those implementing the SEEA.
+Also, guidance documents for supporting the implementation of the FDES will be relevant in the organisation of environment statistics for accounting purposes.

-- SEEA Communications Strategy

-- SEEA Implementation Guide

-- SEEA Technical Notes

-- SEEA Experimental Ecosystem Accounting

-- SEEA Applications and Extensions

-- Furthermore, because of the strong linkages between the SEEA and the SNA, the revised manuals for SNA implementation will also benefit those implementing the SEEA.